Sudo-BryanH/Sudo-BryanH/README.md

      with an emphasis on efficient time complexity and correctness.
 - CPSC 213 Introduction to Computer Systems (In Progress)
 - CPSC 304 Introduction to Relational Databases (In Progress)
-- ECON 323 Quantitative Economic Modelling with Data Science Applications
+- ECON 323 Quantitative Economic Modelling with Data Science Applications (In Progress)

 ## Currently Learning